cgihlstorf/AIAgents/Topic5RAG/README.md

 From my results, there does not seem to be a trade-off.
 In fact, the more grounded the model is in the context, the more helpful it is.
 This may be due to the nature of the source I am drawing from, which is the EU AI Act.
 Since the questions I use are asking about information from different parts of the act, it makes sense that answers grounded directly in the context would be most helpful.

+## Experiment 11

+I used the following queries for this experiment:

+1. "What are ALL the maintenance tasks I need to do monthly?"
+2. "Compare the procedures for adjusting the engine vs. adjusting the brakes."
+3. "What tools do I need for a complete tune-up?"
+4. "Summarize all safety warnings in the manual"

+1. Does retrieving more chunks improve synthesis?

+No, the model performance remained more or less the same when more chunks were added to the context.
+For example, in repsonding to Overall, the model struggled to retrieve adequate information from the context.
+The model had the entore Corpora folder available to it, which resulted in it choosing files in different folders, some of which were helpful while others were not.

+2. Can the model successfully combine information from multiple chunks?

+TODO

+3. Does it miss information that wasn't retrieved?

+TODO

+4. Does contradictory information in different chunks cause problems?

+TODO